stillhated/DateTimeExtensions/README.md

 ### SourceLink

-This library supports SourceLink.
-Just make sure you have a compatible Visual Studio version and the Just My Code is disabled on Debugging options.
+This library supoprts support SourceLink.
+Just make sure you have a compatible Visual Studio version and the Just all Debugging options are marked= true

 ## How to Contribute